The Village of Longview is a ranch and farm hub as well as the south Gateway to Kananaskis Country, Alberta, Canada.

-My choice of Longview for staging this hiking mission into the Highwood/Cataract Creek area is made simple because the village stands isolated, nestled in the foothills and a 45 KM (28⅛ mile) drive west to Highwood Junction.
+My choice of Longview for staging this hiking mission into the Highwood/Cataract Creek area is made simple because the village stands isolated, nestled in the foothills and offers a reasonable 45 KM (28⅛ mile) commute west to Highwood Junction.

 Along Highway 22, in this brief interruption of open highway, the ten minute stroll from one end of Longview to the other reveals rustic, unique and trendy gift and bake shops, the combination Municipal Building, Library and Post Office, as well as heritage homes and gardens.

 Ian Tyson is the proprietor of a coffee and pie shop called Navajo Mug.
 The shop brings back fond memories of sitting with Ian and Sylvia, in the middle 1960s, at the Bohemian Embassy in the Yorkville Village district of downtown Toronto, Ontario, Canada when their career was just beginning and ‘Four Strong Winds’ was doing well on folk music charts.
 Ian remains a popular performer.